 - Perfect for: Skipping the Money Belt

-- Available in: dozens of patterns, including Moab which I’m wearing in the featured photo of this post.
+- Available in: dozens of patterns, including Moab which I’m wearing in the featured photo of this post (unfortunately no longer available!)

 I’m super late to the game in recommending Speakeasy Travel Supply’s scarves – they’ve been popular among travelers for years thanks to their handy hidden passport pocket.